 Low HIV prevalence rates - ranging from two to 10 per cent across West and Central African countries, and less than one per cent across the Middle East and North Africa - have left these regions in a blind spot in the global HIV response.
-These regions lag far behind in attention and investment in tackling the epidemic, resulting in low access to testing and treatment (only around a third in West and Central Africa, just over half of people living with HIV are on treatment.
+These regions continue to lag behind in attention and investment in tackling the epidemic, resulting in low access to testing and treatment.
+In West and Central Africa, just over half of people living with HIV are on treatment.
 It is unacceptable to witness people dying of AIDS within hours of being admitted to our hospitals in Democratic Republic of Congo (DRC), Guinea, Kenya and Malawi.

 In conflict settings and when people are displaced, ensuring the continuity of care for people with HIV - including long-term supply of drugs - can be difficult.
 Logistical and security issues are barriers for both our teams and patients in ensuring that people living with HIV can access the care and treatment they need to stay healthy.
 In Yemen, providing uninterrupted treatment during more than five years of war has proved logistically challenging - and dangerous to patients and staff.

 HIV lowers the body's immune response, and without effective treatment, leaves people living with the disease much more vulnerable to deadly opportunistic infections like tuberculosis (TB).
 TB is the single biggest killer of people living with HIV, accounting for one in three AIDS-related deaths.
 However, according to WHO, only one in four people living with HIV estimated to have developed TB in 2016 had access to ARV treatment.

 Research & Publications

 Treatment scale-down ahead?